Wild World Cup fan fashion draws praise and scorn in Qatar - ExBulletin

 Days after supporters complained of being locked out of stadiums due to rainbow outfits, FIFA assured Qatari security would allow items into matches.
 The rule was unevenly applied.

 To avoid the hassle, a French advertising agency has promoted World Cup armbands printed with black and white Pantone cards that identify the colors of the rainbow with numbers.
-Others have gone to extremes, like the protester who stormed the field with a rainbow flag during the match between Portugal and Uruguay before being tackled by a steward.
+Others have gone to extremes, like the protester who stormed the pitch with a rainbow flag during Portugal’s game against Uruguay before being tackled by a steward.

 More broadly, the question of what to wear at the World Cup in Qatar, a conservative Muslim emirate, sparked concern among female fans long before the tournament kicked off.